eorus/eorus-hugo/content/projects.md

 +++
-title = "Projeler"
+title = "Projects"
-slug = "projeler"
+slug = "projects"
 +++

-Bu kısımda yapmış olduğum çalışmalardan bazılarını bulabilirsiniz.
+This will be the place where i will showcase my work.